geluso/react-router-dom-intro/react-router-intro.md

 ## Objectives
 * Review how websites use URLs to route content
+* Review what it means for a website to be a Single Page Application
 * Introduce React Routers main features: routing, components, history
 * Use React Router to map URLs to components
 * Use React Router to create links to different pages

 # Intro to React Router
-Now let's see see how we can use **React Router** to route URLs to content.
-In our React apps, our content will be associated with a component.
-Once we define what URLs route to which components **React Router** will handle replacing the content and keeping track of browser history all automatically.
+**React Router** is a third-party library that makes it easy for us to route specific URLs to specific content on our page.
+In our React app different content will be grouped up in it's own regular **React** component.
+Once we define how the URLs are routed to the components **React Router** will manage our Single Page App's browser history automatically.

 Here's what React Router provides: